e-roy/gemini-pro-vision-playground/README.md

 # Gemini Pro Vision Playground

 https://github.com/e-roy/gemini-pro-vision-playground/assets/70700747/a39416bd-eb4f-45ac-bc33-a777332e4835

-This is project is a simple playground for using Gemini Pro Vision
+This is project is a simple playground for using the Gemini Pro Vision and Gemini Pro AI models.

 ## Getting Started